andre-janino/JumboStoreLocator/README.md

 #### Spring Cloud Config

 - _`Spring Cloud Config`_ implements the third factor in the Twelve-Factor App Methodology, which ensures separation between code and configuration.
 - As there is little concern about dev/prod environments on this project, only a single profile was set (default).
+Not much was done also in terms of security (encryption/authentication) for the stored properties, which is mandatory in a productioin environment.

 #### Google Maps API